 Think about the phrase “ugh, I have to train”… simply turning that on its head and phrasing it as “I get to train” will make you feel more empowered and grateful for the simple fact you have a healthy working body that moves the way you tell it to.

 2. Be consistent

-A common reason why so many people never reach their fitness goals is simply because they don’t stick at them for long enough, and on top of that, they go too hard too early, and either burn-out or get injured.
-I would know because, I too did this when coming back from injury.
+A common reason why so many people never reach their fitness goals is simply that they don’t stick at them for long enough, and on top of that, they go too hard too early, and either burn-out or get injured.
+I would know because I too did this when coming back from injury.